Trump’s “I guess” answer on Iran retaliation risk is already activating the security machine that manufactures the plots it claims to stop.

 FBI Built 15,000-Informant Network in Muslim Communities

 After September 11, the FBI shifted from reactive law enforcement to preemptive counterterrorism.
 Instead of waiting for attacks to occur, investigators began searching for individuals who might be willing to commit them.
-By the early 2010s, the bureau had developed a network of fifteen thousand confidential informants, the largest in its history.
+By the early 2010s, the bureau had developed fifteen thousand informants, the largest in its history.
 Many operated inside Muslim communities across the United States.
 Mosques, student groups, and social networks were routinely monitored through individuals working with federal investigators.

 The informants themselves often had powerful incentives to cooperate.
 Some were paid substantial sums.
 Others faced criminal charges and agreed to assist in exchange for reduced sentences.
 Some were immigrants concerned about their legal status.
 Because their compensation or legal benefits depended on producing useful information, the system created an incentive structure that encouraged informants to generate cases rather than observe potential threats.
 In many cases, informants did far more than report suspicious behavior.
 They played central roles in constructing the plots that eventually led to arrests.